 You can set up two-step verification in your Hushmail Preferences, and it’s easy to disable on your own if you decide you no longer need the extra security.

 Another security option is using an email security question.
 When you compose an encrypted email to send for the first time to a new client, you’ll be prompted to include an optional security question.
 The question only appears when the first email is sent.
-Once your client has set up their password for the message center and answered the question, they are ready to receive and respond to future messages from you.
+Once your client has signed in to our private message center and answered the question, they are ready to receive and respond to future messages from you.

 If you expect to send and receive protected health information (PHI) from a client, and you’re emailing them for the first time, this is a very good option to have.